Zforw/Pan/README.md

 # Python

 ## Description
-This repository contains some codes in learing python programming.

 ### Author: Zforw Walker
   `using Anaconda 3,Jupter Notebook on Python 3 , MacOS Catalina 10.15`
   reCreated on July 23,2020